 Introduction Rhinegold Siegfried Twilight My home page

-The 8th century Beowulf mentions Sigemund the Waelsing killing a dragon and gaining his treasure.
+The 8th century old English epic Beowulf mentions Sigemund the Waelsing killing a dragon and gaining his treasure.

 Numbers in the notes are to pages in the Andrew Porter translation (Norton publishers 1977), unless otherwise noted as SS, which indicates a quote from the translation by Stewart Spencer (Thames & Hudson 1993).
 See the bibliography at the end of part four for further reading.